MasterShifuCsgo/development-notes/README.md

 # Webdev

-be ready to create helper functions that remove redundant code. this should be obvious, but i mean everything, even strings you write. using fetch in multiple places is not good practice use your own API service layer.
+be ready to create helper functions that remove redundant code. this should be obvious, but i mean everything, even strings you write. using fetch in multiple places is not good practice. use your own API service layer.

 when styling a website, you must create some unification. create hard coded space sizes in your code. create specific colors.